-Recognition of prior experience is the assessment of an applicant’s or student’s existing knowledge, skills and competences for the purpose of determining whether they correspond to certain study requirements.
-With a recognition of prior experience, the University accepts that previous qualifications and/or experiences meet the requirements for accessing or progressing in a study programme.
+Recognition of prior experience involves assessing the existing knowledge, skills and expertise of an applicant or student to determine whether they correspond to certain study requirements.
+By recognising prior experience, the University accepts that previous qualifications and/or experience may meet the requirements for accessing or progressing in a study programme.

-Recognition thereby offers learners who lack the required diploma the possibility to take up university studies.
-For others, it avoids repetition of prior achievements and reduces the number of courses to be followed.
+The process therefore offers learners who lack the required diploma the possibility of accessing university studies.
+For others, it avoids repetition of prior achievements and reduces the number of courses that need to be taken.

-The University accepts requests for recognition of prior experience from applicants to or students in one of its bachelor or master programmes.
+The University accepts requests for recognition of prior experience from applicants to or students in its Bachelor or Master programmes.

-Validation of prior experience for access to studies is only possible for citizens of the EU, EEA and Switzerland.
+Validation of prior experience for access to studies is only possible for EU, EEA and Swiss nationals.

-To qualify for assessment, the experience (educational and/or professional) must correspond to the qualification level required for access to or progression in the respective study programme.
+To qualify for assessment, the experience (educational and/or professional) must correspond to the qualification level required to access or progress through the respective study programme.
 Common examples include:

 - Students transferring to the University of Luxembourg from a similar study programme at a different university;

-- Applicants holding a diploma of a professional or technical education (level 5 of the European/Luxembourg Qualifications Framework) in the field of the study programme to which they are applying;
+- Applicants holding a professional or technical education diploma (level 5 of the European/Luxembourg Qualifications Framework) (FR) in the field of the study programme to which they are applying;

-- Students who have previously followed studies at the University of Luxembourg and wish to re-apply after an interruption;
+- Students who have previously studied at the University of Luxembourg and wish to re-apply after a break;

 - Professionals with experience in the field of the study programme to which they are applying;

-To receive recognition of prior experience, requesters are required to provide evidence of relevant knowledge, skills and competences.
-If there are compelling reasons for not being able to document the experience (e.g., in the case that the requester is a refugee and has lost access to the diploma), the University’s Student Services can provide assistance for preparing the request.
+Those requesting recognition of prior experience must provide evidence of relevant knowledge, skills and expertise.
+If there are compelling reasons for not being able to document the experience (e.g. if the person is a refugee and no longer has access to his/her diploma), the University’s Student Services can provide assistance in preparing the application.

 In addition to the required documentation, the assessment can be based on an interview, assignment or test.

 The evidence will be assessed against formal access or study requirements and learning outcomes.
-The reference for this assessment are the level descriptors defined in the Luxembourg Qualifications Framework, specific access requirements for the study programme and the module plan, and course offer of the programme.
-Requests are assessed by academic staff and professionals with the competence to exercise fair judgement.
-The University does not accept or consider the assessment for a recognition of prior experience undertaken by another institution.
+The reference for this assessment is the level descriptors defined in the Luxembourg Qualifications Framework (FR), specific access requirements for the study programme and the module plan, and the courses offered on the programme.
+Requests are assessed by academic staff and professionals with the expertise to exercise fair judgement.
+The University does not accept or consider assessments for recognition of prior experience carried out by another institution.

-A successful recognition is valid only for the concerned study programme.
+Recognition of prior experience is only valid for the specified study programme.

-A recognition of prior experience is not an official recognition of a diploma.
-Also, no degree or diploma of the University of Luxembourg can be granted through the recognition of prior experience – in order to receive a diploma from the University, at least 60 ECTS credits have to be obtained through completion of courses followed at and offered by the University..
+Recognition of prior experience is not an official recognition of a diploma.
+Also, no degree or diploma can be granted by the University of Luxembourg by recognition of prior experience: to receive a diploma from the University, at least 60 ECTS credits have to be obtained by completing courses taken at and offered by the University.